Saturday, August 31, 2024

 When the rain stopped, they decided to have lunch at Veronica’s Old Town Cafe which is located in one of the historic buildings near the church.
 Lunch was a delicious surprise.

-Since the stopped they headed for the Soldotna Historical Society And Museum which was outdoors in the woods only a few miles from our campsite.
+Since the rain stopped, they headed for the Soldotna Historical Society and Museum which was outdoors in the woods only a few miles from our campsite.
 Once there they were able to see several restored log houses and learn about the former residents of Soldotna.
-One of the log buildings was a former school house built by the settlers for their children.
+One of the log buildings was a former schoolhouse built by the settlers for their children.
 A large cabin was constructed as a meeting house and is now the historical museum.

 Wednesday, August 7, 2024